Defend Your Castle: Mana Pool

-The Mana Pool may be purchased for 40,000 points; it allows the user to train wizards, which allow spells to be cast by selecting the desired spell, then selecting the enemy on whom one wishes to inflict the spell.
-The more wizards one has, the more spells can be cast. (the first spell is gained with 1 wizard, the second with 35, and the third with 100) The first spell is an instant kill spell, instantly killing an enemy.
+The Mana Pool may be purchased for 40,000 points; it allows the user to train wizards, who allow spells to be cast by selecting the desired spell, then selecting the enemy on whom one wishes to inflict the spell.
+The more wizards one has, the more spells can be cast.
+(The first spell is gained with 1 wizard, the second with 35, and the third with 100) The first spell is an instant kill spell, instantly killing an enemy.
 The second spell is an explosion that inflicts massive damage to all units within range.
 The third spell allows the player to instantly convert an enemy unit to their side.

 Work Shop

 The Work Shop may be purchased for 25,000 points.
 When the castle is damaged, craftsmen rebuild, effectively restoring health; they are unable to attack the invading enemy units, however.
-The more craftsmen there are trained, the faster heath will regenerate.
+The more craftsmen there are trained, the faster health will regenerate.

 Demolition Lab

 The Demolition Lab may be purchased for 15,000 points.
 Once purchased, the player can click on a convert at the top-right corner of the game and send out dynamite strapped converts.
-To detonate them, the player can simply click on it, and the resulting explosion will kill any enemy units near the bomber.
+To detonate them, the player can simply click on them, and the resulting explosion will kill any enemy units near the bomber.
 This is a one-time use attack, however, and bombers that leave the field do not return to the castle.

 Console version

 The console version of the game was first released on the Wii as WiiWare costing 500 Wii Points which it takes up 121 blocks, it was later released on iOS, Android, Steam, and then the Nintendo Switch.

-This version of Defend Your Castle boasts a new graphic style, prominently featuring elements taking the form of household objects, such as bottle caps, bread ties and wooden ice cream sticks for sprites, with backgrounds made out of construction paper with clouds of tissue paper.
+This version of Defend Your Castle boasts a new graphic style, prominently featuring elements taking the form of household objects, such as bottle caps, bread ties, and wooden ice cream sticks for sprites, with backgrounds made out of construction paper with clouds of tissue paper.
 Because of rating reasons, the Wii version does not contain the use of blood; the stickmen attackers just collapse instead of splatter, although their heads remain on screen before fading, something which did not happen in the original version.

 The game supports simultaneous 4-player co-operative multiplayer only in the Wii version.